owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 * Open your web browser
 * Navigate to your ownCloud instance.

   * If you are installing ownCloud on the same machine as you are accessing the
-    install wizard from, the url will be: https://localhost/owncloud
+    install wizard from, the url will be https://localhost/owncloud
   * If you are installing ownCloud on a different machine, you'll have to access
     it by its hostname or IP address, e.g. https://example.com/owncloud
   * If you are using a self-signed certificate, you will be presented with a